North Coast 500: Impact and response

 A survey commissioned by HIE suggested that the North Coast 500 led to 29,000 more people visiting the area in its first year, who collectively spent £9 million.
 Much of the economic benefit have gone to the larger towns and villages, rather than the smaller settlements on the route.
 A Highland councillor commented in 2019 that visitors tended to stay in the area for only one night when using the route, in contrast with stays of several nights before it opened.
 In 2017, writer and broadcaster Cameron McNeish questioned the promotion of the route, given that the Scottish Government had adopted strong positions on climate change and renewable energy: "Should we really be promoting the idea of people driving petrol and diesel fuelled vehicles for 500 miles around the north of Scotland?"

-The increase in traffic has led to problems on local roads – on single track stretches drivers not using passing places to allow others to pass, groups driving in convoys, damaged roads, speeding and excessively slow driving blocking others.
+The increase in traffic caused problems on local roads – on single track stretches drivers not using passing places to allow others to pass, groups driving in convoys, damaged roads, speeding and excessively slow driving blocking others.
 On four occasions in 2018, tacks had been scattered across the road, although the motive was never established.
-Some drivers have boasted of completing the route in under 24 hours and some locals have renamed it the Indy 500, after the US car race, because of some drivers' behaviour.
-Journey times for locals are up to three times longer during the peak driving season than at quieter times.
-During 2016 – the first full year of its operation – the number of deaths and serious accidents on the main roads forming the route increased by 45% compared with 2014.
+Some drivers have boasted of completing the route in under 24 hours and some local people have renamed it the Indy 500, after the US car race, because of some drivers' behaviour.
+Journey times for local people are up to three times longer during the peak driving season than at quieter times.
+During 2016, the first full year of the route's operation, the number of deaths and serious accidents on the main roads forming the route increased by 45% compared with 2014.
 In 2021, reports of dirty camping and strained local infrastructure led to suggestions that the route had become a victim of its own success.

 The route's popularity led to the launch of a similar but shorter route through the Central Highlands and Perthshire, the Heart 200.
 Another Scottish circular route has been opened in recent years, the South West Coastal 300 (SWC300), going around Dumfries & Galloway and southern Ayrshire.

+In December 2025, NC500 Ltd, the company that promotes the road trip, commissioned an economic and environmental impact analysis of the scheme.
+The report was published in June 2026 and found that the 516 mile route generated almost £100 million in economic benefit and supported 1,355 jobs over the course of 2025.
+The report recommended setting up a working group involving public bodies to address a number of challenges including littering and dangerous driving.